akash-network/website/src/content/Docs/guides/oneclickllm/index.md

 linkTitle: "OneClickLLM"
 ---

-OneClickLLM simplifies the deployment of LLM inference APIs on the Akash Network, allowing users to deploy any open source large language model from Huggingface or Ollama Registry with zero configuration.
-With the capability to deploy within seconds, users can select a model, generate a properly configured SDL file, and deploy it seamlessly on Cloudmos or the console.
+[OneClickLLM](https://one-click-llm.vercel.app/) simplifies the deployment of LLM inference APIs on the Akash Network, allowing users to deploy any open source large language model from Huggingface or Ollama Registry with zero configuration.
+With the capability to deploy within seconds, users can select a model, generate a properly configured SDL file, and deploy it seamlessly on the [Akash Console](https://console.akash.network) or the console.
 The API is compatible with the popular OpenAI library, serving as a drop-in replacement.
 The fully automated and managed deployment process ensures high availability, scalability, and security, making it easy to deploy your own LLM or use the free demo [API](https://one-click-llm.vercel.app/free-demo-api/example/).

 # Free Demo Inference API